Cyb3rSn0rlax/PSIR/README.md

 - A folder will be created at the Desktop location

 ## To Do:
+- [ ] Remote collection.
-- [ ] Automate the analytics of the collected artifacts with Jupyter Notebooks
+- [ ] Automate the analytics of the collected artifacts with Jupyter Notebooks.